srcfl/srcful-documentation/docs/energy-gateway/batch1.md

 - Secure communication: The gateway uses industry-standard security protocols to ensure that all communication between devices is secure and private.

-- PoS and PoC: The gateway can perform PoS (proof-of-source) and PoC (proof-of-control) to ensure that energy transactions on the Srcful network are secure and verified.
+- Proof-of-Source and Proof-of-Control: The gateway can perform Proof-of-Source and Proof-of-Control to ensure that energy transactions on the Srcful network are secure and verified.

 ## Srcful Energy Gateway Compatibility Chart